insertish/christmas-modpack/README.md

 - Disabled land protection and chunk claiming in FTB Chunks. (used only for showing claims)

+- Changed FTB backups interval and added DynMap to blacklist.

 ## Additional Configuration

 The following should be configured on the server: